FailAcademy/learning/web-dev-foundation/_slides/01-html-css/04-css-layout-slides.md

 # What We've Learned

+- The difference between `block`, `inline-block`, and `inline` elements
+- More on HTML5 structural elements
 - Different ways to use the `position` property
 - How to `float` elements
 - How to use the `background` property in CSS
-- What a CSS reset is
+- What a CSS reset is and how to use one

 ---
 template: inverse